Security Tip: Keep Dependencies Updated

 Yes, there was an initial vulnerability in the PEAR website, but the outdated vulnerable dependency made it so much worse.

-Back in 2018, David Gilbertson posted a fantastic article about how he harvested credit card numbers and passwords1 through an npm dependency.
+Back in 2018, David Gilbertson posted a fantastic article about how he harvested credit card numbers and passwords through an npm dependency.
 He outlines the process and how easy it is to make a dependency malicious, and steal data like credit cards and passwords.

-Over on his Kernel Mode blog, Sean Murphy has disclosed two malicious composer packages he discovered: typosquattingsymfont/process
+Over on his Kernel Mode blog, Sean Murphy has disclosed two malicious composer packages he discovered: typo squattingsymfont/process

-, and cloned`laraveli/qr-code`
+, and clonedlaraveli/qr-code

 .
 Both of these malicious plugins allowed an attacker to gain remote code execution through a simple web request on any site with the package installed.